 The biopsy procedure doesn’t harm the embryos, as the cells that are removed come from those that eventually form the placentas.
 However, it is a highly challenging microscopic procedure – so there was a lot of pressure to do it right!

 After performing the biopsies, we then had to send the cells from each embryo to another country, where there was a specialist lab capable of performing the SCD assay (which is like a DNA test).
-Meanwhile, the embryology team cryopreserved the embryos to await the results.
-Meantime we travelled back to Leicester...and just in time, before the first UK lockdown was announced a few days after landing back in the UK!
+Meanwhile, the embryology team cryopreserved the embryos to await the results, whilst we travelled back to Leicester.
+And this was just in time, as the first UK Covid lockdown was announced a few days after landing back in the UK!

-We kept in touch with the clinic to find out the results.
-These were provided a couple of weeks latere and showed that just one embryo did not have the SCD trait!
+We kept in touch with the clinic via email and phone to find out the results.
+These were provided a couple of weeks later and showed that only one of the embryos did not have the SCD trait.
 The couple were contacted to tell them the news.
-They were then schedueld for a "frozen embryo transfer", whereby only the unaffected embryo was scheduled to be thawed and transferred.

 We were delighted when the clinic contacted us on 4th February 2021 to let us know that on a healthy baby boy was born SCD free.

-You can find the news article here to read more about this amazing achievement.
+You can find the news article here to read more about our amazing achievement.